motapinto/java-minus-compiler/README.md

 - Development of a compiler for .jmm files written in [Java--](https://www.cs.purdue.edu/homes/hosking/502/project/grammar.html), a subset of the Java language.
 - The compiler goes through 4 main steps:
-  1. The program parses a Java-- class file by performing **Lexical and Syntatic Analysis** and generates a JSON file with its representation.
+  1. The program parses a Java-- class file by performing **Lexical and Syntactic Analysis** and generates a JSON file with its representation.
   2. Performs a **Semantic Analysis** to check any potential semantic errors.
   3. Converts the Java-- class into a **Low Level Intermediate Representation**.
   4. Performs **Code Generation** step using JVM instructions accepted by Jasmin, generating .class files.

-## Syntatic Errors
+## Syntactic Errors

-- If the compiler finds a syntatic error inside a while statement it does not halt the execution and is able to recover from it, adding a Report with the error messages.
+- If the compiler finds a syntactic error inside a while statement it does not halt the execution and is able to recover from it, adding a Report with the error messages.
-- When detecting a syntatic error inside a while statement the compiler ignores every token until the next "{" or the next ")"
+- When detecting a syntactic error inside a while statement the compiler ignores every token until the next "{" or the next ")"
 - The generated `.json` file (in `/generated/json`) saves the AST if the program doesn't have errors otherwise it will save the list of reports.
-- All syntatic error messages include the line, column and expected token.
+- All syntactic error messages include the line, column and expected token.
 One possible error message in the while statement is the following:

 ```cmd
 ERROR@SYNTATIC, line 4, col 4: Error(1) detected during parsing process.
 Unexpected token ')' ....